-Whether the graceful shutdown of this primary broker will cause the backup to activate.
-Default is false which means that only a broker crash or forceful shutdown (e.g. using ctrl-c) will trigger the backup to activate.
+Whether the graceful shutdown of this broker will cause the backup to activate.

+If false then the backup server will remain passive if this broker is shutdown gracefully (e.g. using Ctrl-C).
+Note that if false and you want failover to occur then you can use the management API as explained here.